 - Vendor-assigned unique ID based on Enterprise Number

-- Based on universally unique identifier (UUID)
+- Link-layer address, based on universally unique identifier (UUID)

 This makes finding the DUID not trivial.